HackerHansen/Krunker-color-aimbot/README.md

 To use, aim in the general direction of the target player, then hold the right mouse button.
 This aimbot works by searching the screen for certain colors.

-## LeKrunk.ahk was a collab between Leplix and I. However, it only works on 1080p.
+## LeKrunk.ahk was a collab between Leplix and I. It only works on 1080p.
 ### Krunker_Aimbot - public.ahk will work on all resolutions.